 Reducing your prostate cancer risk

 - Maintain a healthy weight.
 Men who have a body mass index (BMI) greater than 30 could be more likely to develop prostate cancer than men with lower BMIs.
-Some data suggests that increased weight creates hormonal disturbances and chronic inflammation in the body that could predispose people to cancer including prostate cancer.
-If you're having trouble keeping your weight in check discuss it with your doctor to discover if you need to make lifestyle changes or if there may be an underlying medical problem.
+Some data suggests increased weight creates hormonal disturbances and chronic inflammation in the body that could predispose people to cancer, including prostate cancer.
+If you're having trouble keeping your weight in check, discuss it with your doctor to discover if you need to make lifestyle changes or if there may be an underlying medical problem.

 - Exercise most days of the week.
-Men who work out tend to have a lower risk than their sedentary counterparts the Mayo Clinic reports.
-Aim to be active for at least 30 minutes most days of the week — brisk walking is a great place to start.
-As always talk with your doctor before starting any new exercise program.
+Men who work out tend to have a lower risk than their sedentary counterparts, the Mayo Clinic reports.
+Aim to be active for at least 30 minutes most days of the week.
+Brisk walking is a great place to start.
+As always, talk with your doctor before starting any new exercise program.

-It might seem like a lot at first but taking steps to maintain your prostate health is easier than you think.
+It might seem like a lot at first, but taking steps to maintain your prostate health is easier than you think.
 See your doctor to learn more about your risk factors and discuss possible prevention strategies.